 The choir sings rousing songs in glorious unaccompanied harmony, for the sheer joy of singing!
 All kinds of songs from around the world are sung, as well as traditional songs from these shores – from folk to French, American to African, Georgian to gospel, pop to pavanes.
 The atmosphere is deliberately informal – people feel welcome and unpressurised.

-The choir is now in its twelfth year!
-It was started in 2002 by Gabrielle Newman-Turner who initially ran it as an evening class – Successful Singing – at Court Fields School in Wellington.
-In recent years it has been run as an independent choir and enjoyed many successful performances and several CD recordings, under Gabbi’s leadership until her retirement in summer 2010.
+The choir was started in 2002 by Gabrielle Newman-Turner who initially ran it as an evening class – Successful Singing – at Court Fields School in Wellington.
+The choir was then run as an independent choir under Gabbi’s leadership until her retirement in summer 2010.

-Our musical director since September 2010 is Caroline Rigby who has been leading community choirs for over ten years.
-She founded Meeting Voices Community Choir in Chard, and leads a daytime choir, Harmony 303 – Martock and Ash Community Choir, as well as performing occasionally with ‘Bosom Friends’ a women’s a cappella group.
+Our current musical director is Caroline Rigby who has been leading community choirs for over twelve years.
+She founded Meeting Voices Community Choir in Chard, leads a daytime choir, Harmony 303 – Martock and Ash Community Choir, and is also involved in various musical activities such as Singing for the Brain.
+She also performs occasionally with ‘Bosom Friends,’ a women’s ‘a cappella’ group.

 Caroline starts from the belief that most people can sing with encouragement and practice so that choir sessions can be enjoyed both by those with little or no experience and also by those who already sing regularly.
 The choir is run using this Natural Voice approach: you do not need to be able to read music or have sung in choirs before, as all the songs are taught by ear.
 Words and some music (optional!) are provided for some songs.
 The Zimbabwean proverb ‘If you can talk you can sing’ underlies the approach.No auditions!